AntarleenChand05/Operators_cpp/README.md

 This section contains basic C++ programs using if, else if, and else statements to make decisions based on user input.
 These are part of Experiment 3A, 3B, and 3C for the EnTC-A1 batch.

-✅ Experiment 3A: Number Classification
+"✅ Experiment 3A: Number Classification"
 Aim: To write a C++ program that checks whether a number is positive, negative, or zero.

 Theory: Conditional statements help us decide what action to take based on different conditions.